project-fifo/docs/general/rightmanagement.rst

 Organizations
 =============

 *FiFo* abstracts the concept of an *Organization* (Customer, Client) away from the user.
 This means one *Organization* can have multiple users, and a *User* (for example an admin user) can belong to multiple *Organizations*.
 However, belonging to an *Organization* does not grant a *User* any permissions, this is handled by assigning *Roles*.
-A *User* can select one of the *Organizations* he belongs to *active* meaning he acts for the *Organization* and triggers certain events.
+A *User* can select one of the *Organizations* they belong to *active* meaning they act for the *Organization* and triggers certain events with their actions.

 Triggers
 --------